 Agave.
 Agave can be used but it yields a sour-tasting kombucha and is problematic for the long term health of the scoby.
 We do not recommend using agave.

-Maple Syrup, Coconut Sugars, Rice Syrup, etc. While it may be possible to use these sugars when making Kombucha, we recommend exercising extreme caution as good data does not currently exist as to their safety for the Scoby both in the short and long term.
+Maple Syrup, Coconut Sugars, Rice Syrup, etc. While it may be possible to use these sugars when making kombucha, we recommend exercising extreme caution as good data does not currently exist as to their safety for the scoby either in the short or long term.
 If you decide to experiment using one of these alternative sugars, we urge you watch your batch carefully for any signs of mold or breakdown of the scoby.
 You should also obtain and use a reliable pH meter or pH testing strips to ensure the pH level of your kombucha is between 2.6 and 4.0 prior to consumption.

 Also known as a starter culture, mother, mushroom, etc., the kombucha scoby is a collection of yeast and bacteria existing in a symbiotic relationship.
 A scoby looks like a slimy pancake or the top of a mushroom and is a necessary component to brewing kombucha.

 Be sure to obtain your scoby from a reputable source.
 Friends and family are a great place to start if you have any current kombucha brewers among your acquaintances.
 If not, the other options including purchasing a scoby or growing one from a bottle of commercial raw kombucha.
 (Click here for more information on obtaining or growing a scoby.)

 Size.
 The size of the scoby is not particularly important.
 A small scoby can brew a relatively large batch of kombucha.

 Holes in the Scoby.
 Do not be concerned with holes in the scoby (which are common when the baby scoby fuses to the mother scoby during the fermentation process and must be torn apart).
 Also, using pieces of a larger scoby is acceptable as long as metal wasn’t used to remove the pieces from the larger scoby.